peripheryapp/periphery/README.md

 If your project consists of one or more standalone frameworks that do not also contain some kind of application that consume their interfaces, then you'll need to tell Periphery to assume that all public declarations are in fact used by including the `--retain-public` option.

-If your project is 100% Swift, then you'll likely want to include the `--no-retain-objc-annotated` option.
-For projects that are mixed Objective-C/Swift, we highly recommend you [read about the implications](#objective-c) this can have on your results.
+For projects that are mixed Objective-C & Swift, it's highly recommend you [read about the implications](#objective-c) this can have on your results.

 ### Configuration